bionlp-hzau/Tutorial_4_CRF/README.md

 https://wapiti.limsi.fr/manual.html#patterns

 Aknowledgement:
 Thank Pierre Zweigenbaum from LIMSI offered tutorial of WAPITI, a CRF tool, in 2017 to HZAU-BioNLP lab here.
+Thank all of the audiences in BioNLP-KD courese (since 2016) and NLP course (Since 2020) who join the algorithmic discussions.